software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 > Exercise 13
 >
-> Implement appropriate test methods for _at least one more endpoint_ of your choice.
-Analyze the behavior of the endpoint based on different requests (e.g. different kind of invalid requests like in the test cases covered in the previous exercises) and dabatase states and implement test scenarios to cover these cases.
+> Implement appropriate test methods for _at least two more endpoints_ of your choice.
+Analyze the behavior of the endpoints based on different requests (e.g. different kind of invalid requests like in the test cases covered in the previous exercises) and database states and implement test scenarios to cover these cases.
 Use descriptive names for the test methods so that they properly describe the test case.

 {: .important-title }